SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_implement.rst

    The geometric sum of ellipsoids.

-Figure :num:`#minksumpic` displays the geometric sum of ellipsoids.
+:num:`Figure #minksumpic` displays the geometric sum of ellipsoids.
 If the dimension of the space in which the ellipsoids are defined exceeds :math:`3`, an error is returned.
 The result of the geometric sum operation is not generally an ellipsoid, but it can be approximated by